10 Cancer-Fighting Foods

 2. Green tea

 This beverage is by far the most widely studied in the herbal department.
-It improves cardiovascular risk, but tea polyphenols also have anti-cancer effects by influencing tumor growth, triggering cellular death in cancer cells, and inhibiting androgen receptor signaling in prostate cancer
+Green tea is widely studied for its potential to improve cardiovascular health, and it also shows promise in having anti-cancer effects by influencing tumor growth, triggering cellular death in cancer cells, and inhibiting androgen receptor signaling in prostate cancer

-The antioxidants in green tea prevent DNA damage in cancer and the destruction of healthy cells, especially in inflamed tissues (3).
+Some studies suggest that the antioxidants in green tea green tea may have a protective effect against DNA damage in cancer and the preservation of healthy cells, particularly in inflamed tissues (3).

 3. Turmeric

 This spice is popular in Asian foods.
 It displays a potent anti-inflammatory effect.
-Considering that inflammation is essential for cancer growth, turmeric is a potential therapy against cancer.
+Due to its potent anti-inflammatory properties, turmeric has shown promise as a potential component of cancer therapy.

 It has been studied in colon cancer with excellent results.
 Besides displaying anti-tumor activity, it is also known to prevent metastasis.

-It is a chemotherapeutic agent that reduces the spread of cancer to other tissues, improving the survival rate of patients with advanced cancer.
+Some research suggests that turmeric may have chemotherapeutic properties that could contribute to reducing the spread of cancer to other tissues and potentially improve the survival rate of patients with advanced cancer.

 Turmeric can be a potent ally in cases of stomach cancer as it fights cancer while reducing inflammation.
 It is also an excellent ally in esophageal cancer (4).